CybercentreCanada/assemblyline-service-configextractor/README.md

 ##### Source Configuration

-You can the following configuration(s) for a source:
+You can set the following configuration(s) for a source:

 ```json
 {